ionq/blqs/blqs/docs/concepts.md

 ## Ops and Instructions

 Above we have seen some simple programs and block with statements.
-In general you will want to create your own classes that correspond to statements.
+In general, you will want to create your own classes that correspond to statements.
 A common pattern in many domain specific languages creates statements via *instructions*.
 An *instruction* is an op code, called an *op* in blqs, along with the operands,